ยท 5 min read ยท AYCalculator Team

 Open Calculator โ†’

-Searching calculating cubic yards usually means you need to estimate material for concrete, mulch, gravel, or soil.
-Cubic yards measure volume, not area, so you need length, width, and depth.
+Searching calculating cubic yards usually means you need to estimate material for concrete, mulch, gravel, topsoil, sand, or fill dirt.
+Cubic yards measure volume โ€” a three-dimensional quantity โ€” so you need all three dimensions: length, width, and depth.
+Getting this right saves you from ordering too little (running short mid-project) or too much (wasting money and materials).

 Cubic Yards Formula

-Cubic yards = (Length x Width x Depth in feet) / 27
+Cubic yards = (Length ร— Width ร— Depth in feet) / 27

-Suppose a garden bed is:
+A raised garden bed is:

 • Length: 12 ft